 Dental coverage frequently focuses on preventive care, such as scheduling at least two visits per year for teeth cleaning procedures.
 Other preventive measures that can be included in typical MEWA dental insurance policies are orthodontic treatments to straighten teeth and tooth extraction to prevent nerve damage.

 Vision care emphasizes the importance of receiving regularly scheduled tests to detect the onset of vision impairment.
 Employees covered by MEWA vision insurance have access to doctors that prescribe the correct type of eyewear to improve vision.
 MEWA vision insurance can cover corrective eye procedures that help employees function optimally in the workplace.

-Employers that have just one worker on payroll (even if the worker is self employed) can qualify to participate in a MEWA health insurance plan.
-MEWA’s give small businesses the opportunity to obtain affordable and comprehensive health insurance coverage.
+Employers that have just one worker on payroll (even if the worker is self employed) can qualify to participate in a MEWA medical plan.
+MEWAs give small businesses the opportunity to obtain affordable and comprehensive health, dental, vision and life insurance coverage.
 This allows them to compete with much larger corporations for attracting the best group of workers.
-Knowing that providing health insurance is one of the most important job perks for a vast number of workers, MEWA health insurance can be your business’s solution.
+Knowing that providing health insurance is one of the most important job perks for a vast number of workers, MEWA medical plans can be your business’s solution.

-This is a great option if you run a small business and you want to offer health insurance that covers your entire team of workers at an affordable cost.
+This is a great option if you run a small business and want to offer health insurance that covers your entire team of workers at an affordable cost.
 The time has come to act by participating in a program that pools the financial resources of several other businesses similar in size.
 With that being said, your business may be an even better fit for level-funded health insurance plans.
-To get help, fill out our contact form.
-Then, a Wilson Insurance Group consultant will reach out and help you decide on the right plan for your company.
+We are here to assist you in making the best decision for health coverage at your business.
+To get help, please fill out our brief contact form.
+Then, a Wilson Insurance consultant will reach out and help simplify the process for obtaining coverage at your company.